kyma-project/website/content/blog-posts/2020-11-19-release-notes-1.17/index.md

 ### Istio upgrade to 1.7.4

 With this release, we have upgraded Istio from 1.5.10 to 1.7.4.
 This version of Istio requires Kubernetes 1.16 or higher.
 Find more details in the [Migration Guide](https://github.com/kyma-project/kyma/blob/release-1.17/docs/migration-guides/1.15-1.17.md) and the [Istio 1.7.4 release notes](https://istio.io/latest/news/releases/1.7.x/announcing-1.7/).

-Two known issues exist as a result of this upgrade:

-* Prometheus-Istio crashes
-With the switch to Istio telemetry v2 (required for Istio 1.7), an important feature about metric retention is still missing in the Istio-proxy.
-Due to that, under heavy service topology changes, there might be proxy instances such as ORY Oathkeeper that keep orphaned metrics scraped by the prometheus-istio instance.
-That can cause an OOM crash.
-See [issue 9867](https://github.com/kyma-project/kyma/issues/9867) to learn more.

-* Kiali Graph and App Metrics missing
-In order to mitigate the Prometheus-Istio crashes problem, labels for Istio metrics were reduced to a bare minimum.
-With that, Kiali is no longer showing the full graph.
-See [issue 9886](https://github.com/kyma-project/kyma/issues/9886) for information on how to enable all labels on the Istio metrics in order to see the graph again.
+This upgrade resulted in two known issues which are documented [here](#known-issues).

 ## Console